themarkappleby/Guidedog/README.md

 */
 ```

+####Expanding Lorem Ipsum

+Guidedog has a handy lorem ipsum expanding feature for quickly including blocks of lorem ipsum text in your examples.
+To include a sentence of lorem ipsum, simply use the key word format `loremX`.
+Guidedog will look for all instances of `loremX` and replace each with lorem ipsum text. `X` represents the number of sentences of lorem ipsum you want to insert.
+For example, for two senteces of lorem ipsum you would type `lorem2`.

 ##Building Guidedog Yourself

 If you should want to tinker with Guidedog itself, you're more than welcome to.
 Please note, these steps are NOT required if you'd simply like to use Guidedog in your project.
 These steps are only necessary if you'd like to modify the Guidedog core in some capacity.